poppadum/dynquee/README.md

 - `publisher/` is for publisher banners & logos

-- `startup/` is for files to show when digimarquee first starts up e.g. a welcome banner
+- `startup/` is for files to show when *dynquee* first starts up e.g. a welcome banner

 - `generic/` is for media that doesn't belong anywhere else, to be used if no other files match